git-manage/TrxGNNBert/README.md

 - downstream_tasks
     - none-phishing-scam-classfication
-        - run.sh #启动脚本，对不同的预训练模型应该要有不同的脚本
+        - run.sh # run this script to start training, there should be different script for different models for each model has different settings.
-        - data #数据的文件夹
+        - data # folder to store raw data
-        - processed #预处理以后存数据的文件夹
+        - processed # folder to store processed data
-        - tokenizer #小分词器
+        - tokenizer # small tokenizer
-        - tokenizer_larger #大分词器
+        - tokenizer_larger # largee tokenizer
         - init.py
         - main.py
     - function_name_prediction